THE PHILIPPINES

 Images taken: July 2025

-Even with its close proximity to the main dive areas of Panglao, Cabilao remains off the beaten track — a quiet alternative for divers who want uncrowded sites, a great mix of diving conditions, and a slower pace both above and below the water.
+Even with its close proximity to the main dive areas of Panglao and Bohol, Cabilao remains off the beaten track for most visitors to this part of the Central Visayas — a quiet alternative for those seeking uncrowded sites, a great mix of diving conditions, and a slower pace both above and below the water.

 Dive Map - Cabilao Island